BibhaCoder/The-Humble-Investor/README.md

 1) Wisdom: Creativity, Curiosity, Judgement(Rational and Critical thinking), Love of learning, Perspective
 2) Courage: Bravery, Perserverence, Integrity(Honesty), Zest
-3) Humanity: Love, Kindness(Compassion), Social Intelligence
+3) Humanity: Love, Kindness(Compassion), Social Intelligence(Emotional Intelligence)
 4) Justice: Teamwork, Fairness, Leadership
 5) Temperence: Self regulation, Prudence, Humility, Forgiveness
 6) Transendence: Appreciation of beauty and excellence, Gratitude, Hope, Humour and Sprituality

-To be successful in any professional work environment we needs character strengths like: Integrity, Social Intelligence, Teamwork, Fairness and Leadership.
+To be successful in any professional work environment we needs character strengths like: Integrity, Social Intelligence(Emotional Intelligence), Teamwork, Fairness and Leadership.
 Similarly to be successful in business and investment world we need character strengths like: Judgement(Rational and Critical thinking), Love of learning, Bravery, Perserverence, Self regulation.
-To be successful in personal and social relationships we need character strengths like: Love, Compassion, Social Inteligence, Forgiveness, Humility.
+To be successful in personal and social relationships we need character strengths like: Love, Compassion, Social Inteligence(Emotional Intelligence), Forgiveness, Humility.

 The secret of a successful and fulfilling life is to achieve a healthy balance between various elements, thoughts and philosophies available in the universe.
 As the earth's balanced distance(not too far and not too close) from the sun ensures flourishing of diverse life and ecosystem on earth, similarly a healthy balance between dark matter and dark energy ensures survival of our very own universe.
 Similarly for a successful and fulfilling like we need to maintain a healthy balance in our life and avoid extremes of anything.